Pediatric Mental Health Trainings

 “When individuals with special needs are in new or challenging situations or environments, they can feel uncomfortable, anxious, and frightened.
 This can be especially true during an interaction with a police officer or firefighter.
 Although police officers and firefighters are trained to handle a wide variety of situations, it is important that we recognize the characteristics of autism and other special needs and instinctively implement effective ways to interact with those individuals.
 Police and fire fighters should strive for new and different ways to serve their special needs communities.
 Obtaining training and having the Keep Calm Sensory Kit as a resource is an essential part of every police and firefighters' everyday carry equipment.”

 Stefan Bjes – Sergeant, Addison Police Department

 Who should get trained on Pediatric Mental Health?

 - Crisis Response Teams

 Types of trainings:

 - 2 hour trainings are provided through a multi-faceted approach and customizable to your department.
-Longer or multi session trainings will be provided for an additional fee.
+Longer or multi session trainings will be provided for an additional fee of $50 per hour.

 - ($200 per registrant.
 Includes all 22 training videos, CEU credit and $25 off a Keep Calm Sensory kit.)